UKCloud/documentation/articles/openshift/oshift-how-add-expand-persistent-vols.md

 ## Restart pods by scaling up the deployment(s)
 When the pod which uses the persistant volume is started, the persistent volume will be resized as it starts.

-Since we scaled down the `logging-es-data-master` pod and its dependent `logging-kibana` pod in this example, we will scale up both of these.
+Since we scaled down the `logging-es-data-master` deployment and its dependent `logging-kibana` in this example, we will scale up both deployments.
 ```
 $ oc scale dc logging-kibana --replicas=1
 deploymentconfig.apps.openshift.io/logging-kibana scaled